jhernandezcampillo/lab-4-classes-and-arraylists/README.md

-# Lab-4
-## Classes and ArrayLists
+# Classes and ArrayLists

-This is the fourth lab for COMP 167 Computer Program Design at North Carolina A&T State University.
+## This is a for COMP 167 Computer Program Design at North Carolina A&T State University.

-Instructor: Dr. Kelvin Bryant - ksbryant@ncat.edu
+## Instructor: Dr. Kelvin Bryant - ksbryant@ncat.edu

 ### Lab Description